Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Where it falls short:

-• Tall loungers wanting full-body stretch space
+• Tall loungers who want full-body stretch space

 • All-night movie sprawl without an ottoman